cnrancher/docs/content/rancher/v2.x/cn/tools/logging/_index.md

 ---
-title: 2 - 日志收集
+title: Logging
-weight: 2
+weight: 5015
+aliases:
+  - /rancher/v2.x/en/tasks/logging/
 ---

 Rancher can integrate with a variety of popular logging services and tools that exist outside of your Kubernetes clusters.